Hummingbird Garden Kit

 Our Hummingbird Garden Kit provides nectar for adult Ruby-throated Hummingbirds.
 Its native plants also serve as insect host plants to ensure a steady supply of insects for hummingbird young.
 Hummingbird nestlings are exclusively fed on insects, including mosquitos, gnats, spiders, flies, and aphids.
 Be sure to avoid pesticides, even those targeting mosquitos, to keep the food supply safe for tiny hummingbird nestlings!

-Columbine - an early red hummingbird favorite.
+Columbine - an early blooming red hummingbird favorite.

 Cardinal Flower, as supply allows.
 This is the ultimate UP hummingbird plant, but it is a tricky one to have ready for early spring.
 If we don't have an adequate supply, Liatris (Prairie or Northern Blazingstar) will substitute.

-Rough Blazingstar - late summer nectar.
+Rough or Marsh Blazingstar - late summer nectar.

 Evening Primrose - fragrant, long-season blooms.